-There are so many things to consider when buying a home: school district, home value, location, distance to work and family.
-Sometimes the design aspect falls to the wayside.
+There are so many things to consider when buying a home: school district, home value, location, distance to work, and family.
+Sometimes the design aspect falls by the wayside.

 A REALTOR® can definitely help.
 They know all the ins and outs of home value and can help you find a diamond in the rough.

 But where do you even begin to put your stamp on a home?
 Just like a new pair of shoes can make an outfit, there are small ways to turn a house into a spectacular home.
 As you walk through your next potential home or your current one, think about these design ideas and hot decor trends so you can transform it into something truly dreamy.